Dimitrios Sisinis

-Born in Gastouni in 1861, he studied at the Hellenic Army Academy, graduating in 1884 as an Artillery Second Lieutenant.
+Born in Gastouni in about 1861, he studied at the Hellenic Army Academy, graduating in 1884 as an Artillery Second Lieutenant.
 He fought in the Greco-Turkish War of 1897, and the Balkan Wars of 1912–13.
 In 1917 he was dismissed from the Army as a royalist during the National Schism, being re-instated in 1920 with the anti-Venizelist electoral victory.
 He finally retired from service on 12 October 1921 (O.S.) with the rank of Major General.